Posts sorted by Programs

 A Carleton Alum’s Dream Comes True

-The ship is called the Ocean Dream – an appropriate name for the adventures that Carleton alumnus Sebastien Cloutier had…
+The ship is called the Ocean Dream – an appropriate name for the adventures that Carleton alumnus Sebastien Cloutier had while on board.
+Cloutier had…

 Carleton Grad Students Tackle Timely Health Issues